 ABOUT ETHAN FOOTE

 Ethan Foote is a musician and composer seeking new meaning for music in the 21st century.
-Rooted in the traditions of jazz, Western classical, and folk, he finds that meaning in many places—including in encounters between music and other art forms.
-He is regularly hard at work performing, composing, and thinking, and he is proud to be a 2017 Strathmore Artist-in-Residence.
+Rooted in the traditions of jazz, Western classical, and folk, he writes and plays in many contexts, including theatre and interdisciplinary art.
+He is regularly hard at work performing, creating, and thinking.

-Ethan’s current focus is as a composer and performer of concert music, much of which may be described as falling somewhere on a spectrum between classical music and jazz—though often with a nod or two to folk music.
+Ethan’s current focus is as a composer and performer of concert music, much of which may be described as falling on a spectrum between classical music and jazz.
 There have been many interesting turns on the road to this point.

 Ethan’s musical world starting taking shape when, as a child, he was introduced by his mother to the canonical composers of the Western classical tradition and by his father to American folk music.
 He received his first formal training at the age of nine at the Levine School of Music in Washington, where he studied cello under the exacting tutelage of John Gevorkian.
 It was also there that he met renowned bassist and music educator Pepe Gonzalez.
 After teaching himself the basics of bass guitar, Ethan eventually decided to study the instrument with Gonzalez, who would in turn expose him to jazz and teach him the double bass, music theory, and much of the rest of what he knows about music.